Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ~

-During the antebellum period, a French-Canadian family with a similar name settled amongst the Acadian Bellards in St. Landry Parish:
+During the antebellum period, a French-Canadian family with a similar surname settled amongst the Acadian Bellards in St. Landry Parish:

 Descendants of Pierre BELLARD (?-c1847)